The Duggar Family Tree: A Complete Breakdown of the Ever-Growing Group

 Melissa Herwitt / E!
 Illustration

-The Duggar family is expanding once again!
+The Duggar family has welcomed a new baby!

-Earlier this week, it was revealed that 21-year-old Josiah Duggar, the eighth-born child of Jim Bob Duggar and Michelle Duggar, is engaged to Lauren Swanson.
+Jinger Duggar and husband Jeremy Vuolo announced Thursday that they've welcomed their first child into the world, a daughter named Felicity Nicole Vuolo.

-The Counting On star announced in a statement, "Lauren and I are engaged!
-This is an exciting big step in our lives and the whole thing was very meaningful.
-The place where I proposed to Lauren is the exact spot where her parents were engaged.
-There's a lot of family history on this property making it a special place for Lauren."
+"God is so kind!
+Jinger gave birth to Felicity Nicole Vuolo this morning at 4:37 am.
+Felicity weighs 8lbs. and 3oz. and is 19.5 inches long," the couple wrote on their blog.
+"Both mom and baby are healthy, doing great, and resting well.
+We are very thankful for her safe arrival and look forward to life as parents!"

-This news was announced less than two weeks after a new baby Duggar entered the world.
+This news was announced just over a month after another baby Duggar entered the world.
+Joseph Duggar and Kendra Duggar welcomed their first child, a son named Garrett David Duggar, back in June.

 On February 23, Joy-Anna Duggar gave birth to her first child with husband Austin Forsyth.
 The couple welcomed a son named Gideon Martyn Forsyth.